MicrosoftDocs/power-platform/power-platform/admin/about-microsoft-cloud-canada.md

  Once you have been scheduled for migration, a member of the [!INCLUDE[pn_Microsoft_Support](../includes/pn-microsoft-support.md)] team will work directly with you to discuss scheduling and any other issues that may come up during the migration.

 ### If I am scheduled for an update to CRM Online 2015 Update or CRM Online 2015 Update 1, will Microsoft apply the update at the same time as their migration to the Canada datacenter?
  You must be updated to [!INCLUDE[pn_crm_online_2015_update](../includes/pn-crm-online-2015-update.md)] or later prior to migrating to the Canada datacenter.
 Customers can schedule their update.
-For more information, see [Manage Dynamics 365 apps updates](../../admin/manage-updates.md).

 ### If I have both Office 365 services and Dynamics 365 apps, how will migration be handled?
  The migration of each service will be handled separately.
 For [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)], you’ll be able to choose their migration date and time. [!INCLUDE[cc_Microsoft](../includes/cc-microsoft.md)] will work with you to schedule the migration.
 For [!INCLUDE[pn_Office_365](../includes/pn-office-365.md)] scheduling and migration, see [New datacenter regions for Office 365](https://technet.microsoft.com/library/dn878163.aspx).